TretasPt/RedditViewer/README.md

 ## Objective

 Get a text based version of all of a user's activity.
+The output is suposed to be user freindly, but able to be seen in any console terminal.

 #
 ## Usage